wsyd414/IntroToGithub/README.md

 Within the development industry when we build something, we usually build in large teams.
 The really powerful programs require many people working on the project together as a team.
-A problem that arises when multiple people are working on code in the same project, is that we may change code that affects another contributors code.
+A problem that arises when multiple people are working on code on the same project, is that we may change code that affects another contributors code.
 No good.

 In comes version control.
 Git is an example of a version control system.
 Version control is